-The Company has established mechanisms to ensure independent views and input are available to the Board, including without limitation by reviewing that the independent non-executive Directors have appropriate qualifications and expertise from time to time with sufficient time commitment to the Group, that the number of independent non-executive Directors comply with the requirements of the Listing Rules, and that channels are established (including without limitation by questionnaires or at Board meetings) to assess and evaluate the independent non-executive Directors' contribution and views.
+The Company has established mechanisms to ensure that independent views and input are available to the Board, including without limitation to reviewing whether the independent non-executive Directors have appropriate qualifications and expertise from time to time with sufficient time commitment to the Group, that the number of independent non-executive Directors comply with the requirements of the Listing Rules, and that channels are established (including without limitation by questionnaires or by enquiry at Board meetings) to assess and evaluate the independent non-executive Directors' contribution and views.
 The implementation and effectiveness of such mechanisms will be reviewed by the Board on an annual basis.